 - Rest: Don’t put any weight on your injured foot and pause all activities or exercise routines.
 If you’re wondering, “Can I walk on a fractured foot?” the answer to your question is no!
 Refrain from walking on your foot to promote healing.

 - Ice: Apply ice to your injury for 15 to 20 minutes every three hours or so.
 You can use an ice pack or wrap a bag of frozen vegetables in a small towel and place it on your foot.

 - Compression: Support your foot with a bandage.
 Doing so will also reduce swelling.

 - Elevate: Raise your foot on a pillow to reduce fluid flow to the affected area.

 You should also avoid taking hot baths or drinking alcoholic beverages for the first two days after the injury.
 You may use over-the-counter medication to reduce pain.

-Not all sprains or strains require physical therapy.
+Not all fractures, sprains or strains require physical therapy.
 In most cases, exercises and basic joint movements can improve the speed of healing.
-Therapy is particularly useful when you experience weakness or stiffness at the area of the injury.
+Therapy is particularly useful when you experience weakness or stiffness in the area of the injury.
 Therapy also helps increase muscle strength and range of motion at the joint.

 How Long Does It Take for a Sprained or Strained Foot to Recover?

 Sprains and strains have a similar recovery timeframe as fractures.
 That said, minor to moderate sprains and strains heal faster than fractures — approximately two to four weeks.
 Sprains or strains that require immobilization take about six to eight weeks to heal, while those requiring surgery may take anywhere from three to six months to recover.

 Meet Our Doctors Who Treat the Foot & Ankle